August 3, 2017 - Beckah Ripley

 Want to know if there’s a best time to book flights to certain destinations?
 There’s an answer for that as well!
 Expedia took a look at their data and found that, in general, the best month to to buy the cheapest airline tickets from North America to Southeast Asia is January.
 For Europe, it’s September.
 And these recommendations vary when you are taking off from different destinations.
 So if you’re planning travel to a certain part of the world, be sure to check their report to gauge the best time to book your tickets.

 The Bottom Line

 Before heading off on your trip, make sure you set yourself up with a comprehensive travel insurance plan as well.
 Every day, flights are canceled or delayed and baggage and belongings are lost.
-A comprehensive travel insurance plan protects you against these costs, even if you’re only traveling domestically.
+A comprehensive travel insurance plan protects you against these expensive costs, even if you’re only traveling domestically.
 Check out our Travel Insurance 101 guide to get the lowdown on the best insurance plans for different types of travel.